Surfing

 After two years Maya Gabeira overcomes her pains, traumas and the dreaded waves of Nazaré, Portugal.

 Gabeira's recovery was far from immediate, as documented in Red Bull TV's Return to Nazaré.
-The wave she fell on was so big it would have been a world record at the time, but in 2020 her heroic comeback was completed when she rode a 73ft (22.3m) wave to put her name in the record books at the same beach that almost claimed her life seven years earlier.
+The wave she fell on was so big it would have been a world record at the time.
+On February 11, 2020, her heroic comeback was completed when she rode a 73-foot (22.3m) wave, putting her name in the record books at the same beach that almost claimed her life a few years earlier.

 08